 6. Start Training The Anxiety Away Early

 Socialization is important for dogs, and it will help an anxious dog cope with being around other people.
 You should also steadily get your dog acclimated to you leaving.
 Gradually help your dog feel comfortable with seeing you getting your keys, putting on your shoes, walking to the door, and eventually leaving.
 Consult a behaviorist before you jump into training.
-It can take several weeks, even longer, to completely train away the anxiety your dog feels when you leave.
+It can take several weeks, or even longer, to completely train away the anxiety your dog feels when you leave.
 Be patient and start as early as possible.

 7. See A Vet About Medication